AMDKIIT/amdkiit/README.md

-"AMDKIIT" Density Functional Theory program package using a plane-wave basis set.
+AMDKIIT -  Density Functional Theory program package using a plane-wave basis set.

 Copyright:
 This is an open-source (MIT licensed) project.
 Contribution is welcome.